 Click Here to Get Updated Pricing and Read Other Reviews of the Legend Glacia

 To create the ideal cold water regulator Scubapro paired their popular MK17 first stage with their flagship second stage the A700.
 Both have compact design for lightweight and comfort and qualities especially designed for the harsh conditions of cold water.

 The Mk17 first stage is a balanced diaphragm first stage, ensuring that you get the best breathing performance at any tank pressure or depth.

 It is also environmentally sealed and equipment with heat exchangers around the first stage to help prevent the regulator from freezing up.

-The A700 second stages is crafted with precision from metal.
-Metal offer excellent thermal conductivity which helps prevent ice crystals from forming that would impede its performance.
+The A700 second stage is crafted with precision from metal.
+Metal offer excellent thermal conductivity which helps prevent ice crystals from forming which would impede its performance.

 If you are looking for a more compact system for your cold water dives this would be a great choice.
 It is also Nitrox compatible right out of the box and available in a black tech version, which is much harder to scratch than the chrome version.

 Click Here to Get Updated Pricing and Read Other Reviews of the MK17/A700